 MAGDJ Internship Program

-Internships are a great way to broaden your network and gain hands-on experience in the workplace.
-Our MAGDJ program partners with a number of organizations whose internships provide you the opportunity to start making an impact now as you continue to get your education.
+For those just starting off in community development and justice careers, internships are a great way to broaden your network and gain hands-on experience in the workplace.
+Our MAGDJ program partners with a number of organizations whose internships provide you the opportunity to start making an impact now, while gaining valuable experience as you continue to get your education.

-A research thesis is also an option instead of the required traditional internship, it usually takes two semesters and includes working with a thesis advisor.
+For the more experienced student, a research thesis is also an option instead of the required traditional internship, it usually takes two semesters and includes working with a thesis advisor to research issues that lead to new solutions for communities in need.
 For more on these options please consult with the Director of the MAGDJ program.

 Learn More about MAGDJ InternshipsReady!